eclipse-keyple/keyple-website/content/community/roadmap/_index.md

 ---

 ---
 ## Current work
- - The porting of Keyple 2.0.0 in C++ is finished since end of May 2022.
-A full review by the Eclipse foundation will be requested.
-The official release 2.0 of Keyple C++ is planned for the 7 of September.
  - New enhancements are planned for the Calypso library
    - confidential secure session (REV3.2 Prime Extended based on AES)
    - asymmetric authentication (REV3.3 Prime PKI based on ECC)
    - REV1/REV2 product specific supports
  - Looking to migrate the Java implementation in Kotlin Multiplatform in order to handle iOS & some native target for ticketing application based on a generic code compliant with Java environment.
+ - Refactoring of the Calypso API to support extensions of different kind of Calypso SAM solutions (current legacy SAM-C1, coming Open-SAM).

 ## Future developments
 A Hoplink extension will be proposed (based on a high-level API on top of the Calypso API).